Taleo ATS Resume Guide: Prescreening, Forms & Formatting

 Implications for Your Resume

 Mirror the job posting's language.
 Read the job description carefully.
-If it says "stakeholder management," use that exact phrase on your resume.
-Do not assume that "client relationship management" will be treated as equivalent.
-Taleo's matching is closer to a keyword search than a semantic understanding engine.
+If it says "stakeholder management," use that exact phrase on your resume when it accurately describes your work.
+Do not assume that "client relationship management" will satisfy every structured requirement.

 Use standard terminology.
 Industry-standard terms and certifications should appear exactly as they are typically written.
 "PMP" is better than "Project Management Professional certification" if the req uses "PMP."
 Include both forms if space allows.